jonjonsonjr/irc-robot/README.md

 ### bot.onPM(regex, cb)

-When a PM to the bot regex, the callback will be called.
+Calls the callback tif a PM to the bot matches the regex.

 The callback takes 2 arguments: